TommmyKelly/ProductivityApp/README.md

 # Development
 Please keep the folder structure consistent.
-We'll use PropTypes for the different components
+We'll use PropTypes for the different components.
 And, use the 1 role principle